netxms/netxms-doc/admin/agent-management.rst

      - Enable (yes) or disable (no) automatic agent restart in case of unexpected shutdown.
      - no
    * - ExecTimeout
-     - Timeout in milliseconds for external parameter execution.
+     - Timeout in milliseconds for external metric execution.
      - 2000
    * - ExternalMasterAgent
-     -
+     - ID that is checked when external subagent connects to master agent.
+Should have same value as ``ExternalSubagent`` parameter in external subagent configuration file.
-     -
+     - No defaults
    * - ExternalList
      - Add list handled by external command.
-To add multiple parameters, you should use multiple ExternalList entries.
+To add multiple parameters, you should use multiple``ExternalList`` entries.
      - No defaults
    * - ExternalParameter
-     - Add parameter handled by external command.
-To add multiple parameters, you should use multiple ExternalParameter entries.
-See the Agent Configuration section for detailed description of this parameter.
+     - Adds metric handled by external command.
+To add multiple parameters, you should use multiple ``ExternalParameter`` entries.
      - No defaults
    * - ExternalParameterShellExec
      -
      -
    * - ExternalParametersProvider
-     -
+     - Adds list of metrics that are cashed by agent and returned to server per request.
+Metrics should be returned in *metric=value* format each pair in new line.
-     -
+     - No defaults
    * - ExternalSubagent
-     -
+     - ID of external subagent.
+Should be same as ``ExternalMasterAgent`` in master agent configuration file.
-     -
+     - No defaults
    * - FileStore
      - Directory to be used for storing files uploaded by management server(s).
-     - /tmp on UNIX
+     - :file:`/tmp` on UINX

-       C:\\ on Windows
+       :file:`C:\\` on Windows
    * - FullCrashDumps
-     -
+     - Enable (yes) or disable (no) full crash dump generation.
+Windows only
-     -
+     - no
    * - ListenAddress
      - IP address that the agent should listen on.
 If 0.0.0.0 or * is specified as listen address, agent will listen on all available IP addresses.
      - 0.0.0.0